knative/docs/docs/bookstore/extra-challenge/README.md

 **Steps**

 1. Create a Telegram bot and obtain the bot token.
-2. Set up an [Apache Camel Telegram source](https://camel.apache.org/camel-kamelets/4.4.x/telegram-source.html){:target="_blank"} to listen for messages from the Telegram bot.
+2. Set up an [Apache Camel K Telegram source](https://camel.apache.org/camel-kamelets/4.4.x/telegram-source.html){:target="_blank"} to listen for messages from the Telegram bot.
 3. Create a new event type for comments received via Telegram.
-4. Set up a trigger to process these events and route them to the comment handling service.
+4. Set up a Trigger to process these events and route them to the comment handling service.
 5. Implement a function in the node-server to handle the new comments and update the database.

 **What You Will Learn**

 - Creating and configuring a Telegram bot.
-- Using Apache Camel to integrate Telegram as an event source with your application.
+- Using Apache Camel K to integrate Telegram as an event source with your application.
 - Handling new event types and processing user input from external sources.

 **Estimated Time**